Things to do

 In Britain, the Druids are thought to have practiced ritual celebrations during midsummer, with some believing these took place at Stonehenge.

 The historical accuracy of this has become important to many Britons and tourists alike, who now gather at the ancient site to watch the sun rise.

-In the southern hemisphere, celebrations are less common, except at Glen Innes Standing Stones where the ancient Celtic culture is well and alive.
+In the southern hemisphere, celebrations are less common, except at The Australian Standing Stones, Glen Innes where the ancient Celtic culture is well and alive.

 Found your holiday inspiration?

 Website designed by gocrossmedia and built by Cloud Concepts